-- 7. In the Type field, select Geocode Address Global.

-If you had extracted your .SPD files and placed them in the \server\app\dataimport folder,

-Spectrum would automatically add them to the \repository\datastorage folder.
-You will - 8.
+- 6. In the Module field, select InternationalGeocoder GLOBAL. - 7.
+In the Type field, select Geocode Address Global. - If you had extracted your .SPD files and placed them in the \server\app\dataimport folder, Spectrum would automatically add them to the \repository\datastorage folder.
+You will see a list of datasets in the Add Database screen. - 8.
 Select the dataset(s) you want to add to the database as a resource.
 Use the Filter text box to search for a dataset when you have a long list. - 9.
 Save the database. - 10.
-If you have a custom dictionary you wish to geocode against, click the Add button $^{+}$ and provide a name, country and path to the dictionary.
+If you have a custom dictionary you wish to geocode against, click the Add button and provide a name, country and path to the dictionary.
 Do not use the Add button to add datasets to the standard database.